SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/anomaly-detection.md

 #### Upload the model and Apama monitor to Cumulocity

 1. Upload the attached model *iforest_demo.pmml* to Cumulocity.
 To upload the model to Cumulocity, follow the steps described in [Predictive Analytics application > Managing models](/guides/predictive-analytics/web-app/#managing-models).
-2. Download the *attachedDetectAnomalies.mon* file, open it in a text editor and replace the `deviceId` variable with the ID of your registered device, same as c_device_source in the CONFIG.INI file mentioned above.
+2. Download the attached *DetectAnomalies.mon* file, open it in a text editor and replace the `deviceId` variable with the ID of your registered device, same as c_device_source in the CONFIG.INI file mentioned above.
 3. Save your changes and upload this monitor file to your tenant.
 See [Deploying Apama applications as a single *.mon file with the Apama-epl application] (/guides/apama/analytics-introduction/#single-mon-file) in the Analytics guide for details on uploading Apama monitor files.